 Boothbay, Boothbay Harbor & Southport

 To see Maine’s incredible sea life up close, visit the Maine State Aquarium, which has two touch tanks featuring gentle sharks and tide pool inhabitants.
 You can also visit the Boothbay Harbor Region Sculpture Trail, a year-round, public art exhibit.
-The Trail features 18 sculptures, all within walking distance from one another.
+The trail features 18 sculptures, all within walking distance of one another.